MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <pre>    % error = 2 *  (| computed – expected | / ( |computed| + |expected| )) * 100</pre>

 This tends to normalize things a bit better and has a much less chance of the demoninator being zero.
 However, I am using a modification of the equation that is used by others sometimes in the QA world ... to add 1 to the denominator.
 But I am only doing so if it is less than 1.
 That moves more "weight" to the numerator for such cases.
 There may be better ways to represent errors that handle both large and small numbers, but this posting and software is not intended to solve that problem necessarily.
 You can inject your own error methods if you wish.
-So the errors presented herein will use my modified aRPD (maRPD) method for the x and the y dimensions separately.
+So the errors presented herein will use my modified aRPD method, which I will refer to as 'maRPD', for the x and the y dimensions separately.
 But also I will compute and provide a calculation of the composite error (i.e. the hypotenuse of the x and y vectors) and the overage average composite error.
-The latter provides a single representation of how well the algorithm and implementation performed.
+The latter provides a single comprehensive representation of how well the algorithm and implementation performed.

 ---